MicrosoftDocs/query-docs/query-languages/dax/distinct-function-dax.md

 The results of DISTINCT are affected by the current filter context.
 For example, if you use the formula in the following example to create a measure, the results would change whenever the table was filtered to show only a particular region or a time period.

 ## Related Functions
+There is another version of the DISTINCT function, [DISTINCT (table)](distinct-function-table-dax.md), that returns a table by removing duplicate rows from another table or expression..

 The VALUES function is similar to DISTINCT; it can also be used to return a list of unique values, and generally will return exactly the same results as DISTINCT.
 However, in some context VALUES will return one additional special value.
 For more information, see [VALUES Function &#40;DAX&#41;](values-function-dax.md).

 ## Example